ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 * The folder structure of the `ansible-config-mgt` should look like this:

-### Step 3: Merge the changes from the refactor branch into the main branch
+### Step 3: Merge the changes from the refactor branch into the main branch and run your playbook

 * Run the following command to view the untracked files (i.e. the file and directory you just created):